JeffreyLin1/dih-framework/README.md

-# DIH Framework
+# DIH 🥀

-DIH Framework is a toolkit for building AI-powered applications.
+DIH is a framework for building AI-powered applications.

 ## Packages